IBM-Cloud/cf-deployment-tracker-client-python/README.md

 # Overview

-This is a pip package that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry.
+This is the source code for cf-deployment-tracker, a pip package that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry.

 ## How To Use